Last updated:

 Preexisting vulnerabilities in Jamaica

-While poverty in Jamaica has decreased in recent years, in part due to a compounded 85.7% increase in the national minimum wage, Jamaica’s poverty prevalence in 2023, the last year for which there is data, was 8.2% (11.5% in rural areas).
-Good-paying, local jobs will be crucial for economic recovery in the country.
+While poverty in Jamaica has decreased in recent years, in part due to a compounded 85.7% increase in the national minimum wage, Jamaica’s poverty prevalence in 2023, the last year for which data are available, was 8.2% (11.5% in rural areas).
+Good-paying, local jobs will be crucial for the country’s economic recovery.

 Food insecurity remains a concern.
 The 2025 Caribbean Food Security and Livelihoods Survey found that 54% of Jamaican households were food insecure, and 39% had reduced food stocks.
 Melissa’s impact on fishing and agriculture will likely increase food insecurity.